 What does Canadian prime minister Justin Trudeau have to say about these facts?
-NOTHING IN THE LEAST.
+NOTHING.
 Very strange.
 It is well known that Trudeau comes from a French-Catholic Canadian family.
 He is also the leader of a nation in which the majority of citizens come from a secular or religious Christian background.
 Yet, curiously, this virtue-signalling human rights advocate cannot manage to utter a SINGLE WORD regarding crimes against Christians.

 Conversely, he has taken a fine-tooth comb to any behaviour which smacks of “Islamophobia”— from insults in the streets to citizenship reinstatements for convicted ISIS killers.
 According to Statistics Canada, Muslim-Canadians account for under 4% of the Canadian population.
 This is intended to surge over the coming decades.

 Could this be Trudeau’s impetus for not lifting a finger to assist Christians persecuted worldwide?
 Or is it more of a personal affinity with Islamic ideology?

 Hard to tell, as media continue to obscure Trudeau’s dedication to the Nation of Islam and corresponding antipathy toward the Christian faith.
 It is a most curious and confusing political dynamic that has permeated the PMO since the day Justin was crowned “King of Canada” in 2015.